 The intent of this article is to help you become more efficient at exercise, even when you do it at home.
 The idea is to extract the maximum possible benefit from the activities you undertake, which nothing you do goes to waste.
 Here is one simple change you can make and make sure that you reach your goals faster.

 Assuming you’ve just started working out at home on your own, you will probably be doing bodyweight exercises such as squats, pushups, pullups, etc. You might use machines for assistance, or you might even have free weights handy.
 Moving even a moderate amount of weight is in itself a difficult and painful task.
 What you want to do is more reps at this time.

 Grease the groove:

-Put forth by the legendary Russian fitness coach Pavel Tsatsouline, better known as simply Pavel, the idea behind grease the groove is really simple.
+Put forth by the legendary Russian fitness coach Pavel Tsatsouline, better known as simply Pavel, the idea behind grease the groove is uncomplicated.

 Push ups are even easier.
-Grab those push up bars and get to the floor.
-Once you can do a sufficiently large number, you can use grease the groove to become better at even more complex versions of exercises in the same pattern of progression.
+Grab those push-up bars and get to the floor.
+Once you can do a sufficiently high number, you can use grease the groove to become better at even more sophisticated versions of exercises in the same pattern of progression.

-The idea is, in essence, to be consistent with your exercise and to make it a point of focus.
-A well oiled machine runs smoothly at all times and when it comes to push it to the limits, it can easily show some impressive performance because of being ever ready to do so.
-Your body is a machine and you need to keep it running this way so that if you wanted to, you could really push some impressive numbers easily without having had to break much of a sweat.
+The idea is, in essence, to be consistent with your training and to make it a point of focus.
+A well-oiled machine runs smoothly at all times, and when it comes to pushing it to the limits, it can easily show some impressive performance because of being ever ready to do so.
+Your body is a machine, and you need to keep it running this way so that if you wanted to, you could push some impressive numbers quickly without having had to break much of a sweat.